-Pueblo Community College (PCC) is committed to the safety and protection of minors and establishes guidelines to promote the safety and wellbeing of these individuals.
+Pueblo Community College (PCC) is committed to the safety and protection of minors and establishes guidelines to promote the safety and well-being of these individuals.
 This policy applies to all faculty, staff, volunteers, visiting scholars, and students representing PCC that are interacting with minors as a function of their role at PCC (this group will be referenced as "PCC staff").

-Under Colorado State Statute, a minor (specifically referenced as "child" in the statute) refers to an individual under the age of 18.
+Under Colorado State Statute, C.R.S.
+19-1-103, a minor (specifically referenced as "child" in the statute) refers to an individual under the age of 18.
 This policy is intended to help protect minors whose health and welfare are adversely affected while participating in a PCC program/event and in the care of PCC staff.

 PCC staff should be vigilant to observe the physical and emotional state of the minors that participate in a PCC program/event.
-Any signs of injury that a minor has sustained should be promptly reported to the PCC program/event director, to the applicable PCC Police Department (contact information listed at the end of the policy), and senior student services staff (i.e. Pueblo campus Vice President of Student Success (VPSS), Fremont campus Executive Dean, and SW campus Executive Dean) at the campus for the next appropriate steps.
+Any signs of injury that a minor has sustained should be promptly reported to the PCC program/event director, to the applicable PCC Police Department (contact information listed at the end of the policy), and Senior Student Affairs Officer (SSAO) or designee (i.e., Pueblo campus Vice President of Student Success (VPSS), Fremont campus Executive Dean, and SW campus Executive Dean) at the campus for the next appropriate steps.